How the state thrives

 The state’s control of the flow of ideas in a society of course does not stop once one graduates from school or finishes college.
 In our modern age it extends to the mass media.
 The state regulates the airwaves.
 In order to make it into the mainstream media business, one must be licensed, and with the licensing comes a load of requirements for fitting state-determined criteria for content and etiquette.
 While many countries may not have state control of the media to extent that a communist country in which the state literally runs the media itself does, the patronage between the private media business and the state, and the amount of regulation involved, produces a close enough effect.

 There is a profound sense in which the state thrives on conflict.
 There are two ways in which this is true.
 On one hand, the state thrives by pitting the people against each other.
 On the other hand, the state thrives by uniting the people against a common and external enemy.
 In both cases, the main emotions to be exploited are fear and distrust.
 Rich are pitted against poor, labour is pitted against capital, religious is pitted against secular, nation is pitted against nation and ethnicities are pitted against each other.
 Pick any two opposing personal preferences and there is a potential conflict to be created by the state in exploiting them.
 Some of the conflict is over patronage with the state, while in other cases it is simply in the name of dominance.
-This encouragement of conflict functions as a distractionary device as well as a means to get people to support state power in the pursuit of such conflicts.
+This encouragement of conflict functions as a device of distraction as well as a means to get people to support state power in the pursuit of such conflicts.

 The state is constituted by self-interested individuals just like any other institution.
 These individuals have every reason in the world to try to maximise their own revenues.
 However, if a parasite sucks too much from its host, it eventually kills its host, and dies itself in turn.
 Therefore, some members of the state may try to maintain a balance by which they extract as much as possible from the people while still leaving them with enough to ensure that the plunder can continue.
 This is of course not to say that these individuals may be particularly good at calculating exactly where the cut-off point is, nor is it to say that there are not individuals who will recklessly try to extract as much as possible without any such considerations for sustenance.